tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

-Someone recently asked me to explain what a computer "protocal" is.
+Someone recently asked me to explain what a computer "protocol" is.
 This is one of those words that sounds more special than it is; you could just-as-accurately call it a language or an expectation.

-## The street sign protocal
+## The street sign protocol
-To make that more clear, I'll document a protocal that we might not usually think of a protocal.
-Let's call it the Street Sign Protocal (SSP).
+To make that more clear, I'll document a protocol that we might not usually think of a protocol.
+Let's call it the Street Sign Protocol (SSP).

-To keep things simple, I'll actually document a simple version of the Street Sign Protocal.
-Let's call it the Simple Street Sign Protocal (SSSP).
+To keep things simple, I'll actually document a simple version of the Street Sign Protocol.
+Let's call it the Simple Street Sign Protocol (SSSP).

 ### Specification
 SSSP is a way of exchanging the names of *streets*.
 It involves